Scientific Name

 How to Grow and Care

 Echeverias make ideal potted plants but will also thrive in the ground.
-They need soil that drains quickly.
-This helps prevent moisture from rotting the roots.
-Many growers will create their own potting mix.
+They need soil that drains quickly, which helps prevent moisture from rotting the roots.
+Many growers create their own potting mix.
 However, commercial cactus and succulent potting soil will work fine.

 These succulents like full sun.
 However, try to avoid these two things: drastic sunlight changes and summer afternoon full sun.
 Dramatic changes in lighting can stress plants out.
 Do it gradually if you are moving your Echeverias outside in the spring.
 The intense afternoon sun can cause sunburn.
 When your succulents are inside during the winter, put them near the brightest window in your house.
 They will stretch if they do not have enough sunlight.